Explore

 Speed Thrills!

-Posted : 8 years, 10 months ago on 19 November 2015 12:50 (A review of The Flash)
+Posted : 9 years ago on 19 November 2015 12:50 (A review of The Flash)

 I've been a fan of comics and super heroes since childhood.
 Being born in '67, some of the most treasured times of that childhood were spent going to the store with my mother and, upon entering, making a beeline for that relic of the past known as a carousel rack to discover what wondrous new adventures awaited me.
 The 70's were a magical time for an adolescent comics fan; some of the greatest creators and imaginarians in the industry were in their prime and delivering, without fail, some of their best work.
 Groundbreaking stories.
 Tragedies.
 Romances.
 Dramas.
 Heroic adventures!
 And whether it was Marvel or DC Comics, I loved them all.